-Top-ranked by my 7-year-old are these mustache Valentines.
-Dollarama sells the mustaches in multi-packs (I’m thinking 6-8 per pack) so the price is right, too!
+Top-ranked by kids in grade 1 are these moustache Valentines.
+Dollarama sells the moustaches in multi-packs (I’m thinking 6-8 per pack) so the price is right, too!
 Plus, I’m sure the teacher will snap a pic of everyone in their ‘staches!

-Kids will love getting glowsticks, and you’ll love that these are printable on white paper with black ink!
-Possibly the most cost-effective DIY Valentines yet!
+Kids love getting glowsticks, and you’ll love that these are printable on white paper with black ink!
+Possibly the most cost-effective, DIY, non-food valentines yet!

 Do you know what I love most about these DIY Outer Space Valentines for kids?
 No printing, nothing complicated, and sooo cool.
 Just remember, balls like these can be choking hazards, so they’re for bigger kids only.